joshghent/blog/content/blog/auth0-cache/index.md

 There are two paths for this method

-1. There is a existing unexpired token in DynamoDB, so we use that
+1. There is a existing unexpired token in DynamoDB, so we use that.
-2. There is no token or only expired ones, so we generate a new one, store it in DynamoDB and use that
+2. There is no token or only expired ones, so we generate a new one, store it in DynamoDB and use that.